httpwg/wg-materials/ietf97/minutes.md

 Martin: Push discussion to Thursday.
 Do we need a document on this?

-Julian Reschke: Next revision of ??? should have some discussion
+Julian Reschke: Next revision of HTTP core specs should have some discussion

 Mike Bishop: Offered to work on this